jpata/edge-inference-list/overview.md

-# Machine Learning Quantization and Efficient Edge Inference Tools

-## The ML-to-Hardware Landscape: A Framework for Analysis
+# Summary of ML quantization and edge inference tools

 ### Introduction

 The deployment of machine learning (ML) models onto edge devices presents a significant challenge.
 A "semantic gap" exists between high-level models created in frameworks like PyTorch and TensorFlow and the low-level, resource-constrained hardware environments.
 This requires a complex process of optimization, quantization, and compilation to reduce latency, memory footprint, and power consumption.

-## The Deployment Pipeline
+## Deployment

 A typical four-stage workflow for deploying an ML model to hardware:
 1.  **Stage 1: Frontend Training & Quantization:** Occurs in the native training framework (e.g., PyTorch, Keras).
 Involves techniques like Quantization-Aware Training (QAT) and Post-Training Quantization (PTQ).